 Some other popular specialization categories on First Session include:

 Modality is the word for the techniques or methods a counsellor might use during your sessions.
 Most counsellors will draw from a few different core modalities.
 You should always feel free to ask them how they intend to approach your sessions and to explain these techniques to you.
 Two major modality categories are: cognitive (mind) and somatic (body).

-Somatic therapy in Vancouver addresses the ways in which our bodies respond to stress.
+Somatic therapy addresses the ways in which our bodies respond to stress.
 When we’re in danger, we go into a fight, flight or freeze response.
 When we’re stressed for long periods of time, we can become stuck in these modes and it can put a lot of (sometimes unconscious) duress on our minds and bodies.
 Once you start connecting the way your body reacts to your feelings and stressors, you can start to learn how to be more aware and move out of that “danger zone”.
 This will help calm the nervous system and your mind.

 Eye movement desensitization and reprocessing (EMDR) falls under the somatic therapy umbrella, and is rooted heavily in neuroscience.
-EMDR therapy in Vancouver involves the counsellor helping their client or patient identify and recall specific traumatic memories while guiding their eyes through movements, such as with a pen or finger.
+EMDR involves the counsellor helping their client or patient identify and recall specific traumatic memories while guiding their eyes through movements, such as with a pen or finger.
 Traumatic memories can cause unwanted symptoms such as anxiety or panic, and this could be totally unconscious to us.
 In theory, EMDR allows our brain to make new connections to a memory to reprogram, or process, that memory.
 EMDR was originally developed to treat PTSD.